The Employer’s guide to the types of leave in the UK

 If one partner alone wants to take the SPL, there are different requirements:

-Parental leave is for eligible employees to take time off to look after their children.
+Eligible employees can take parental leave to take time off to look after their children.
 This can be for a variety of reasons: to spend more time with their children, to tour new potential schools, to accustom their children to new childcare arrangements, or to spend more time with family.
 This type of parental leave is unpaid.

 Parents can take a total of 18 weeks of leave for each of their children up to their child’s 18th birthday – with a maximum of 4 weeks per child per year.